Back to Blog

 Social Media as Retrieval Infrastructure

-This integration means that content optimized for traditional search and AI chat systems also performs well on social media platforms, and vice versa.
+This integration means that content optimized for social search and AI chat systems also performs well on social media platforms, and vice versa.
 The same principles that make content discoverable in one system make it discoverable across all systems.

 Market Evidence